 Arena Sports School’s Out Camp (multiple locations)

 Arena Sports camps are filled with active and age-appropriate activities, such as field games, ropes courses, laser tag, arts and crafts, inflatable fun zones and other activities kids love.
-Please note offerings differ by facility.
+Please note that offerings differ by facility.
 Parents love the flexible options for half days, full days, full or partial weeks, or even a single day of camp.
 Preregistration works best, but if the camp isn’t full for the day, walk-ins are welcome as well.

 Ages: 3–12

-Cost: Varies by camp
+Cost: Varies by activity and location